Table of Contents

 The thrust load varies directly with the magnitude of the tangent of the helix angle.
 The helical gear is the most widely used gear in transmissions.
 They also generate large amounts of thrust and use bearings to support the thrust load.
 Helical gears can be used to adjust the angle of rotation by 90 degrees.
 When mounted on perpendicular shafts, its average gear ratio range is 3: 2 to 10: 1.

-Bevel gears in Types of Final Drive
+Bevel Gears in Types of Final Drive

 Bevel gears are used to change the direction of rotation of a shaft.
 Bevel gears have teeth that come in a straight spiral.
 Spurs have similar characteristics to spur gears and also punch when engaged.
 As with spur gears, the normal gear ratio range for spur bevel gears is 3: 2 to 5: 1.

-Worm gears in Types of Final Drive
+Worm Gears in Types of Final Drive

 Helical gears are used in large gear reductions.
 The typical gear ratio is between 5: 1 and 300: 1.
 The setting is designed so that the worm can turn the gear, but the gear cannot turn the worm.
 The angle of the worm is shallow, and as a result, the gear is held in place due to the friction between the two.
 The gear is found in applications such as transport systems where the locking function can act as a brake